Emergency-Response-Demo/install/README.md

 A set of resources to install the Emergency Response demo.

-## Overview

-* [Ansible Installer](ansible/README.md) - A set of playbooks and roles for installing the Emergency Response demo on an OpenShift cluster.
+Please see the Emergency Response demo [Install guide](https://erdemo.io/install) for more details.